posted February 17, 2021

 - Don’t forget toppings!
 I love a loaded chili.
 Top this batch with sour cream, cheese, chopped raw onions, avocados, candied jalapenos, and even crumbled up corn chips for some added texture and flavor.

 - Change up your method.
-If you have time to smoke the tri tip and veggies earlier in the day, you can add them to a crock pot with the rest of the ingredients and let it all simmer on low heat for hours until you’re ready to serve.
+If you have time to smoke the tri tip and veggies earlier in the day, you can add them to a crock pot or dutch oven with the rest of the ingredients and let it all simmer on low heat for hours until you’re ready to serve.

 More Tri Tip Recipes